katrinavassell/web-scraper/README.md

 ## The Extension

-- Manifest: Blueprint of the extension, declares its components
+- Manifest: Blueprint of the extension, declares its components.
-- Background Script: Event-driven backend functionality
+- Background Script: Event-driven backend functionality.
-- Content Script: Frontend functionality injected into webpages
+- Content Script: Frontend functionality injected into webpages.
-- Popup Script: Logic for the extension's popup interface
+- Popup Script: Logic for the extension's popup interface.

 Modifying the extension:
-- Interaction with webpages? → Modify content.js
+- Interaction with webpages? → Modify content.js.
-- Background processes or messaging? → Modify background.js
+- Background processes or messaging? → Modify background.js.
-- Popup behavior? → Modify popup.js
+- Popup behavior? → Modify popup.js.
-- Permissions or file structure? → Modify manifest.json
+- Permissions or file structure? → Modify manifest.json.

 ## Usage
 1. Enter the URL of a public feedback page in the input field